romanbelaire/Kmeans/README.md

 K Means Implementation in Python
 ================================

-File ID3.py contains my implementation of the ID3 decision tree algorithm.
-To run the program, execute it as a python script followed by the .csv file path containing the dataset you'd like to create a tree for, and the number (k) of centroids, i.e. \$ python Kmeans.py data.csv 3
+File Kmeans.py contains my implementation of the K-means classification algorithm.
+To run the program, execute it as a python script followed by the .csv file path containing the dataset you'd like to classify, and the number (k) of centroids, i.e. \$ python Kmeans.py data.csv
+3

 **Program limitations:**

 -   Requires Pandas version 0.23.4 or greater.
-Older versions may work,
-    > but this was the version I used when programming the algorithm.
+Older versions may work, but this was the version I used when programming the algorithm.

 -   The dataset should be in .csv format.

--   The dataset can be in any dimension 1 or greater, but will only plot
-    > the outcomes for datasets of dimension 2xN (2D graph)
+-   The dataset can be in any dimension 1 or greater, but will only plot the outcomes for datasets of dimension 2xN (2D graph)

 K Means algorithm
 -----------------